Table of Contents[Hide][Show]

 In optimal camping scenarios, a family camping tent is essentially just a base tent to hold gear and to sleep in.
 Unless weather requires otherwise, you aren’t typically hanging out in the tent, but rather around the campfire.

 We’ve tried a lot of tents over the years for a lot of different types camping, and I’ve broken down our favorites by type below.

 Many tents list size by the number of people they hold: 4-person, 6-person etc.

 This is obviously based on the number of people sleeping shoulder to shoulder like sardines (without moving in mummy bags).
-Is not necessarily indicative of the number of fidgeting toddlers and moms trying to sleep with a nursing baby or full size adult men trying to sleep comfortably.
+It is not necessarily indicative of the number of fidgeting toddlers and moms trying to sleep with a nursing baby or full-size adult men trying to sleep comfortably!

 Also, size depends on temperature to some degree.
-In heat, you want more room for air-flow.
+If camping in hot weather, you want more room for air-flow.
 If you are cold camping, you may want a more confined tent for heat retention.